2025 European Under-23 Baseball Championship

-The 2025 European Men's U23 Baseball Championship was an international baseball tournament organized by the Confederation of European Baseball.
+The 2025 European Men's U23 Baseball Championship was an international baseball tournament organized by WBSC Europe.
 It was held in the Czech Republic, with games being played in the cities of Třebíč and Brno, from August 5th to the 9th.
+It was held in the Czech Republic for the first time in six years.

 Great Britain won its first title as well as its first international gold medal since the 1938 Amateur World Series.